abazabaaa/molbeam_fp/README.md

 smiles_column_name = the name of the smiles column found within the csv file. \
 compound_id_col_name = the name of the column that contains the compound IDs or names.

 5) Convert the SMILES parquet dataset into a parquet dataset that contains morgan fingerprints.
+You must create the directory where the parquet files will be saved to.

 <pre>
 python process_smiles_to_fp_pq.py /path/to/parquet_dataset/from_csv_file /path/to/parquet_fps/output_dir parquet_output_file_name_prefix name_of_smiles_column num_cpu_cores_to_use fingerprint_size fingerprint_radius